The most interesting facts about Egypt, from the most visited country in Africa to one of the world’s most iconic landmarks

 9. The most famous of which is the Great Pyramid of Giza which is the only wonder of the ancient world that has survived to the present day.

-10. The longest documented reign of any monarch is that of Egypt’s Pharaoh Pepi II who ruled for 94 years from around 2281 BC.
+10. The longest documented reign of any monarch is that of Egypt’s Pharaoh Pepi II, who ruled for 94 years from around 2281 BC.
 He became king when he was just six years old.

-11. From 1859 to 1869, the Suez Canal was built in Egypt connecting the Mediterranean Sea to the Red Sea via a 193.3km (120 miles) artificial sea-level waterway.
+11. From 1859 to 1869, the Suez Canal was built in Egypt, connecting the Mediterranean Sea to the Red Sea via a 193.3km (120 miles) artificial sea-level waterway.
 It is one of the world’s most heavily used and important shipping lanes.

-12. In 2021, a container ship called the Ever Given ran aground in the Suez Canal and was stuck for six days, disrupting global supply chains freezing nearly $10 billion in trade a day.
+12. In 2021, a container ship called the Ever Given ran aground in the Suez Canal and was stuck for six days, disrupting global supply chains and freezing nearly $10 billion in trade a day.

 13. The longest river in the world, the Nile, runs through Egypt.
 The river’s total length is 6,695km (4,160 miles) and runs from as far away as Burundi and Lake Victoria in East Africa all the way to the Mediterranean in North Africa.

 14. The Nile River – and the rich soil found along its banks and delta – was critical to the development of ancient Egypt.
-Today, 95% of Egypt’s population still live within a few kilometres of the Nile.
+Today, 95% of Egypt’s population still lives within a few kilometers of the Nile.

 15. The rest of Egypt is largely covered by the Sahara Desert.
-The Sahara is the world’s largest hot desert (excludes Arctic and Antarctic deserts) and covers 8.5 million square kilometres (3.3 million square miles).
+The Sahara is the world’s largest hot desert (excludes Arctic and Antarctic deserts) and covers 8.5 million square kilometers (3.3 million square miles).
 The Nile divides the Egyptian desert plateau into two sections known as the Western Desert and the Eastern Desert.

-17. The UNESCO-listed Wadi Al-Hitan (Whale Valley) in Egypt is home to the fossil remains of the earliest, and now extinct, species of whale.
+17. The UNESCO-listed Wadi Al-Hitan (Whale Valley) in Egypt is home to the fossil remains of the earliest and now extinct species of whale.

 20. In 1882, Britain took control of Egypt after defeating the Egyptian army before making Egypt a British protectorate in 1914.

-21. In 1922, Egypt gained independence with Fuad I becoming king.
+21. In 1922, Egypt gained independence, with Fuad I becoming king.

-22. Egypt is in the process of relocating its capital city 45km (28 miles) away from Cairo to a brand new purpose-built city.
+22. Egypt is in the process of relocating its capital city, 45km (28 miles) away from Cairo, to a brand new purpose-built city.
 Currently known as “New Administrative Capital”, the new city is hoped to ease congestion in Cairo.

 23. Cairo gets its name from the Arabic “al-Qahira” which means “the victorious”.

-24. The English name “Egypt” comes from the ancient Greek name for the country “Aigyptos” while the Arabic name “Misr” comes from the Akkadian word “misru” meaning border or frontier.
+24. The English name “Egypt” comes from the ancient Greek name for the country “Aigyptos”, while the Arabic name “Misr” comes from the Akkadian word “misru”, meaning border or frontier.

 25. The world’s oldest dress is from Egypt.
-The Tarkhan Dress has been radiocarbon dated to between 5,100 and 5,500 years old and as such is the world’s oldest woven garment.
+The Tarkhan Dress has been radiocarbon dated to between 5,100 and 5,500 years old and, as such, is the world’s oldest woven garment.

 27. The ancient Egyptians invented the 365-day calendar.
 The Egyptian calendar was based on 12 30-day lunar cycles (360 days in total).
-But this was incompatible with the true solar year which so to solve this, the Egyptians added five extra days to the year.
+But this was incompatible with the true solar year so to solve this, the Egyptians added five extra days to the year.

-29. Egypt (along with other countries in the region) has gone to war with Israel several times since 1948 in what has become known as the Arab-Israeli wars.
+30. Egypt (along with other countries in the region) has gone to war with Israel several times since 1948 in what has become known as the Arab-Israeli wars.

-30. Egypt is part of an area known as the Fertile Crescent, also known as the “Cradle of Civilization”.
+31. Egypt is part of an area known as the Fertile Crescent, also known as the “Cradle of Civilization”.
 The Fertile Crescent covers a roughly crescent-shaped area of fertile land that includes parts of present-day Jordan, Lebanon, Palestine, Israel, Syria, Turkey, Iran, Iraq and Cyprus.

 Every effort has been made to verify these facts about Egypt.
 However, if you find an error or have any questions, please contact us.